 To that end, I want to point you in the direction of some resources I think you might just LOVE.

-HAUTE CHOCOLATE – Haute Chocolate is the ‘new girl’ on the block.
+HAUTE STOCK – Haute Chocolate is the ‘new girl’ on the block.
 It is the creation of Rachel Rouhana and features bright, beautiful and stylish stock photos for women entrepreneurs.
-The images are definitely geared toward the girly girl entrepreneur, so if that’s you, I encourage you to check it out.
 Rachel has put together a number of different collections of images, including collections that are more ‘flowery’, more whimsical, more modern urban vibe, as well as collections around health and wellness that I think you’ll find fresh and fun.
-Haute Chocolate offers a 3 month, 6 month and 12 month membership.
+Haute Stock offers a 3 month, 6 month and 12 month membership.
 AND you can go to the site and download 3 images for free if you want to give them a try.
 Rachel also has a very helpful blog all about branding, images, your website, etc. Check it out.

 123RF – 123RF is my go-to resource for stock photos.
 They have photos and vector images, as well as video and audio clips… and they have those funny Jack Russell photos that I LOVE :).
 I like that they offer a combination of serious, funny and even edgy photos.
 Once you find a collection or photographer that you like, you can ‘favorite’ them and then search just within their photos if you want.
 I find that helpful.
 They offer monthly subscription plans, as well as On Demand packages where you buy a certain number of credits.
 That’s what I usually do.
 And I usually download images that are medium/large and cost 3 credits.
 Now I have a collection of images that I have purchased that I’m able to use in my presentations.